 Developers and teams can work independently to develop, deploy, and scale their microservices—they can also push fixes for bugs without affecting the rest of the infrastructure.
 This greatly simplifies the orchestration of timelines by product and dev managers.

 Compliments other cloud services

 Modern apps take advantage of the wide array of cloud infrastructure that’s available today.
 Since these services are generally integrated via APIs, microservices fit right in.

 The economics work well

 Serverless microservices are only spun up when needed and all of the major hosting services only charge for what you use (often by the second or 100ms intervals).
-The savings can be massive — especially for AI/ML models that often have high compute needs that come in bursts.
+The savings can be massive—especially for AI/ML models that often have high compute needs that come in bursts.

-How a microservice works
+How does a microservice work?

-There are many options that you’ll have to customize to best suit your needs, but every microservice shares some commonalities:
+There are many options that you’ll have to customize to best suit your needs, but every microservice approach shares some commonalities:

-Your infrastructure Your infrastructure REALLY matters when it comes to microservices.
+Your infrastructure REALLY matters when it comes to microservices.
 There are serverless hosting options (see below)

 which handle security, permissioning, GPU/CPU management, containerizing, language support, etc. There’s a lot to think about, and if you don’t wish to be doing a lot of heavy DevOps, we strongly recommend using a managed platform.